- This event has passed.

 PRESENTERS: Stephanie Wade, PhD, Bates College; Mark Melnicove, Falmouth High School

 MULTI-STAKEHOLDER TRACK 2: Creating the local Agrarian Common

 DETAILS: Creating the Local Agrarian Commons: Agrarian Trust is creating a local Agrarian Commons through establishing 501(c)(2) land-holding entities to support land access and tenure for the next generation of farmers.
 We see this model as a necessary and innovative approach to address the realities of farmland owner demographics, wealth disparity, farm viability, and all who are excluded and marginalized from equity in land, food, and community.
 The local Agrarian Commons will hold farmland to: (1) support ecological restorative agriculture and community, (2) convey 99-year lease tenure and equity interest to farmers, (3) share in ecological stewardship investment, and (4) support farm viability and local agrarian economies.
 Come learn about Agrarian Trust and the creation of local Agrarian Commons with AT’s Director, AT local AC’s legal counsel, and a local AC founding farmer.

-PRESENTERS: Ian McSweeney, Organizational Director, Agrarian Trust; Amy Manzelli, BCM Environmental and Land Law and Agrarian Trust’s NH and ME Agrarian Commons attorney; Jeremiah Vernon, Vernon Family Farm and NH Agrarian Commons Board Member
+PRESENTERS: Ian McSweeney, Organizational Director, Agrarian Trust; Amy Manzelli, BCM Environmental and Land Law and Agrarian Trust’s NH Agrarian Commons attorney; Jeremiah Vernon, Vernon Family Farm and NH Agrarian Commons Board Member

 BREAKOUT SESSION 2 – 12:45-2